Anikin1610/Simple-UART-Module/README.md

   #### Baud pulse generator :
       The baud pulse generator has two functions - if the auto baud rate detection is enabled then it determines the baud rate and then it generates a clock pulse with a frequency 16 times the baud rate.
       If the auto baud rate detection is enabled, the module will expect any odd valued data to be transmitted (i.e. LSB = '1').
 Commonly used synchronization characters are 'u' and 'a'.
+      The minimum baud rate achievable with a 16 bit counter at 12MHz clock frequency is 300 bps.
+The size of the counter can be made smaller or bigger according to the application.

   #### UART reciever module :
        The UART reciever expects 1 Start bit, 8 data bits and 1 Stop bit at a minimum.